Financial concerns about Greyhound Friends

 Concerns about Greyhound Friends' finances

-Learn more about the financial dealings of Greyhound Friends of Hopkinton, a charity that is under investigation by the Massachusetts Attorney General's Office.
+Learn more about the financial questions surrounding Greyhound Friends and the Massachusetts Attorney General's investigation into the charity.

 March 2017: The WBZ-TV I-Team reports that Greyhound Friends is under investigation by the Public Charities Division of the Massachusetts Attorney General's Office.
 The office investigates allegations of misappropriation of charitable funds and breaches of fiduciary duty.